JOHN SCHNOBRICH / UNSPLASH

 The faculty mourns Hans J. Specht

 The faculty mourns the death of Prof Dr Hans J. Specht, * 6 June 1936 † 20 May 2024, who passed away at the age of 87.
 Hans Specht was an internationally recognised scientist, an enthusiastic and inspiring university lecturer and a valued colleague.
-He began his career in 1956 by studying physics at the University of Munich, where he graduated in 1962 under Heinz Maier-Leibnitz and was awarded his doctorate in 1964.
-After years as an assistant from 1964 to 1965 and a stay abroad at the Canadian Chalk River AECL laboratory from 1965 to 1968, he returned to the Physics Department at the University of Munich in 1969, initially as a research assistant, and after his habilitation in 1970 he was appointed Scientific Counsellor and Professor there in 1971.
-In 1973 he was appointed full professor at the Physikalisches Institut, where he remained until his retirement in 2004.
+He began his career in 1956 by studying physics at the University of Munich and the ETH in Zürich, where he graduated in 1962 under Heinz Maier-Leibnitz and was awarded his doctorate in 1964.
+After two years as an assistant from 1964 to 1965 and a stay abroad at the Canadian Chalk River AECL laboratory from 1965 to 1968, he returned to the Physics Department at the University of Munich in 1969, initially as a research assistant, and two years later, after his habilitation in 1970, as Scientific Counsellor and Professor.
+In 1973 he was appointed full professor at the Physikalisches Institut in Heidelberg, where he remained until his retirement in 2004.

 Independently of his research in nuclear and particle physics, Hans Specht also worked with Hans-Guenter Dosch from Heidelberg on the physics of music perception and musical instruments.
 In addition to many lectures and presentations at symposia, this work has resulted in two highly regarded scientific publications in Nature Neuroscience.